al3c77/AI-GEO/AI-Docker/Readme.md

 #### Cloud Object Storage
 - if file not exists in `{DATADIR}` app will download it form COS storage
-- credentials for bluemix COS should be placed in `/root/.bluemix/cos_credentials` file
 - if downloading failed app will exit with error